-As a digital marketing agency, we’ve created, coded, tested, sent, analysed, reviewed and optimised hundreds of emails for our clients across industries and company sizes.
+As a digital marketing agency, we’ve created, coded, tested, sent, analysed, reviewed and optimised hundreds of emails for our clients across industries and company sizes as part of a number of successful email marketing strategies.

 We often get businesses that complain that their “emails aren’t reaching enough people” or “our bounce rate on emails is too high” or “Insert email tool just doesn’t work for our business."
 All of these are valid concerns.